 Raqib Shaw (b.
 1974, Calcutta) is a Kashmiri artist who lives and works in London.
 He is known for his opulent and intricately detailed paintings of phantasmagorical dreamscapes made with surfaces inlaid with vibrantly colored jewels and enamel.
 His works reveal an eclectic combination of Western and Eastern influences, from Persian carpets and Northern Renaissance painting to industrial materials and Japanese lacquerware—and are often developed in series from literary, art historical, and mystical sources.
-Shaw has had solo exhibitions at Tate Modern (2006) and The Metropolitan Museum of Art (2008).
-This year, Shaw was the subject of an exhibition at the Manchester Art Gallery, which travelled to Galerie Rudolfinum, Prague (2013), and the Scottish National Gallery of Modern Art, Edinburgh (2018).
+Shaw has had solo exhibitions at Tate Modern (2006) and The Metropolitan Museum of Art, New York (2008), Manchester Art Gallery (2013), Galerie Rudolfinum, Prague (2013), and the Scottish National Gallery of Modern Art, Edinburgh (2018).
 His exhibition at The Whitworth Art Gallery, The University of Manchester, United Kingdom (2017) was reimagined for the Dhaka Art Summit, Bangladesh, in 2018.

 Monumental Exhibition to Span All Three of Pace’s 25th Street Galleries in Chelsea